jupyter-on-openshift/poc-hub-singapore-ntu/documents/notebook-repository-setup.md

 The base image uses CentOS, so you will need to use yum/rpm to install packages and use the appropriate system package name for CentOS.

 Note that if always using the same copy of this repository, the set of system packages you install by customising the docker build in the ``notebook`` directory, will carry through to any future deployments for other courses.
-You can there use it to build up over time a custom base image which incorporates additional system packages for a range of courses.
+You can then use it to build up over time a custom base image which incorporates additional system packages for a range of courses.

 ## Triggering Builds